amcveymoffatt/DATA550_Final/README.md

 #### Repository Organization

-- Code directory: Contains all R script files required for the analysis in the final report
+- `Code directory`: Contains all R script files required for the analysis in the final report
-- Data directory: Stores the data set used in the report
+- `Data directory`: Stores the data set used in the report
-- Output directory: Holds all intermediate data generated during the analysis
+- `Output directory`: Holds all intermediate data generated during the analysis
-- Makefile: Automates the analysis workflow and output generation
+- `Makefile`: Automates the analysis workflow and output generation
   - When Make is installed, running the command Make in the terminal will generate the final report and running the command Make clean will reset the repository after generating the report

+### Requirements

+- `Packages`: Includes here, tidyverse, survival, and gtsummary.
+  - Missing packages are identified and installed in `01_table_1.R`
+- `R`
+- `Make`
+- `Git` (optional)

+### How to Generate Report

+1. Clone the repository via Git or download via zip file
+2. Generate the final report
+    1. In the terminal run `Make report.html`
+3. Remove all files generated when running `Make report.html`
+    1. In the terminal run `Make clean`